mahirsowad3/Auction-House-Website/README.md

 5. If the item currently has no bids, the item's price will be treated as the item's current highest bid, the buyer's highest bid will be treated as 0, and the difference between the buyer's requested bid and their highest bid will just be treated as the buyer's requested bid when determining if the buyer can place their desired bid.
 6. Buyer can only place a bid if their requested bid is higher than the item's current highest bid, if they are not related to the item's overall highest bid, and if the difference between the buyer's requested bid and their highest bid + the sum of their current highest bids on active items + the sum of their current highest bids on completed but not frozen items is less than or equal to their current funds.
+7. At the bottom of the page used to place bids for an item, a table with information related to all of bids placed for that item will be shown to the user

 #### Buy Now